valeoai/blog/_pages/03_about.md

 The aim of this blog is to provide an accessible, general-audience medium for valeo.ai researchers to communicate research publications and findings, as well as perspectives on the field.
 Posts are written by students and research scientists at valeo.ai.
 They are intended to provide insights and walk-throughs for our findings and results, both to experts and the general audience.

 ## Translating Posts
-If you wish to translate our blog posts, please contact the authors of the posts, as they own the copyright, and copy the editors, `andrei.bursuc@valeo.com` in your email.
+If you wish to translate our blog posts, please contact the authors of the posts, as they own the copyright, and copy the editor, `andrei.bursuc@valeo.com` in your email.

 ## Acknowledgments
 This site is built with [fastpages](https://fastpages.fast.ai/) and hosted on [Github](https://github.com/).